-This is a Windows activation error.
-It appears that Windows activation entries are either misconfigured, corrupted or you’re not using genuine copy of Microsoft Windows.
-We highly recommend our readers to use only genuine copy and refrain from using pirated, illegal builds.
-This article shall be helpful to clear up mess with genuine Windows users.
+The 0xc004d307 is a Windows activation error.
+It appears that Windows activation entries are corrupted, or you’re not using the genuine copy of Microsoft Windows.
+We highly recommend our readers to use only legitimate copy and refrain from using pirated, illegal builds.
+This article shall be helpful to clear up the mess.

 Change Product Key